pantheon-systems/ds-toolkit-react/src/components/Toasts/Toasts.docs.md

 - `type` — A string describing the type of toast to show, one of: 'info', 'success', 'warning', 'error', 'pantheon' — required.
 - `message` — The content of the toast, either a string or a React element/node — required.
 - `onDismiss` — The function to perform when the toast is dismissed — required.
-- `autodismiss` — An object with the following shape:
-  - `autodismiss` — A boolean to indicate that the toast will self dismiss after a period of time.
-  - `timeInSeconds` — A numeric value describing the number of seconds the toast will remain visible prior to dismissing itself.

 #### Example data array